joachim-n/drupal-core-development-project/README.md

 $ ddev start
 $ ddev composer create joachim-n/drupal-core-development-project
 ```
-In case you are on a case-insensite file system, like APFS on macOS, run:
+In case you are on a case-insensitive file system, like APFS on macOS, run:

 ```
 git -C ./repos/drupal config core.ignorecase true